 3. Buy Outside of Personal Taste

 A common mistake many retailers make is only purchasing products that they personally would wear or use.
 Stocking products based on measurable product feedback, trial and error, and industry trends will be far better indicators of good product selection than your own personal taste.

 4. Test in Small Batches

-Even if you think a certain product is guaranteed to be a best-seller, don’t purchase 1,000 of them upfront, even if you get a great discount.
+Even if you think a certain product is guaranteed to be a bestseller, don’t purchase 1,000 units of them upfront, even if you get a great discount.
 You truly never know exactly how a product will perform until it is in your store.
 Buy a smaller quantity first to test the waters.
-When testing a new product, feature it front and center in your store so customers can’t miss it.

 5. Use Retail Data Analytics

 Constantly track how each product is performing in your store.
 Track how quickly each item is selling, but also look at profit margins, sell-through rates, and category sales to determine which products and general product categories are bringing in the most revenue.

 You can keep track of these data points manually with a pen and paper system, or you can opt for an integrated POS system like Lightspeed to give you real time sales data.

 Learn more about different retail data analytics and how to put them into practice.